The purpose of this scholarship is to provide financial support for a school nurse to participate in an advocacy education program.

 - The scholarship must be used for advocacy education completed within one year of receiving the award.

-- The winner must submit an interim report by June 1st in the event the action plan is not complete.
+- An interim report must be submitted to the NASN Scholarship Committee chair by June 1st in the event the action plan is not complete.

 - Scholarship funds must be returned upon failure to attend program or submit required advocacy plan.

 - Scholarship will be rated on the following criteria:

 a.
 Benefit to school nursing practice - 60%